SachaWheeler/sachawheeler.github.io/_posts/2019-4-8-Spectrum-Analyser.md

 simply to plug the shield into the arduino, as I'd soldered it.

-So I decided to use coloured ribbon cables so I could redirect the 4 pins (2 analogue, 2 digital) that the Shield required to ports that were avalaible.
-(Essentially moving the Shield digital ports 4 & 5 to 12 & 13, and Analogue ports A0 & A1 to A4 & A5).
+So I decided to use coloured ribbon cables so I could redirect the 4 pins (2 analogue, 2 digital) that the Shield required to ports that were avalaible (essentially moving the Shield digital ports 4 & 5 to 12 & 13, and Analogue ports A0 & A1 to A4 & A5).

 ![](/images/spectrum_analyser/jumper_cables.jpg)